-As traditional fields and disciplines continue to overlap, there is growing demand for a workforce with knowledge in more than one area of study.
-In this program, you will use applied research skills, evidence-based problem solving, and the integration of theory and practice across two or more disciplines.
+As traditional fields and disciplines continue to overlap, there is a growing demand for a workforce with knowledge in more than one area of study.
+As part of Saint Louis University's Master of Professional Studies, you will use applied research skills, evidence-based problem solving, and the integration of theory and practice across two or more disciplines.
 By choosing a primary area of study paired with a secondary area of focus, you can diversify your education and gain a unique combination of skills to meet today’s workplace demands.

-Unlike traditional graduate programs that focus on a single discipline, the multi-disciplinary Master of Professional Studies program allows you to choose from a range of professionally-focused concentrations.
+Unlike traditional graduate programs that focus on a single discipline, SLU's multi-disciplinary Master of Professional Studies program allows you to choose from a range of professionally focused concentrations.
 You will choose a primary and secondary area of concentration in consultation with your academic coach.